 Whether your child is in pre-school, junior high, or high school, it is neither too early nor too late to think about life after high school.
 We know that thinking about the future can be scary, but the outcomes when you don’t think about it are far more frightening!

 Currently IDEA requires transition services to be included, as part of the IEP as a child turns 16.
 In Texas, this age is now 14.
 Remember, students begin planning their high school courses of study in their 7th or 8th grade year in order to ensure they have the right courses needed to go on to college or work.
 It should not be any different for students with disabilities.
 This fact does not mean you cannot begin earlier, and perhaps you should!

 - Be based upon completed, age appropriate, transition assessments.

-- Include coordinated, measurable, annual, postsecondary goals (this is an outcome, not a process, that will occur after the student leaves high school - after graduation
+- Include coordinated, measurable, annual, postsecondary goals (this is an outcome, not a process, that will occur after your child leaves high school - after graduation

-- Include transition services (including courses of study) needed to assist the student in reaching those goals.
+- Include transition services (including courses of study) needed to assist your child in reaching those goals.

 What Parents Need to Know

 Planning for your child’s transition from high school is really a life-long process.
 Every ARD meeting you attend should have an eye to the future, to the possibilities for your child, to what the adult world has to offer and will require.
 Unfortunately, that’s not always what happens; it’s easy for transition planning to become just another checkbox in the ARD meeting.
 As the parent, you can help ensure that transition planning is all that it should be.